vishalps2606/Musical-Keyboard/README.md

 # [Musical-Keyboard](https://vishalps2606.github.io/Musical-Keyboard)

-In this project user can play the drum, piano just by clicking the Keyboard keys which are seen on the computer screen.
+In this project, the user can play the drum and piano just by clicking the Keyboard keys seen on the computer screen.